NESP Resilient Landscapes

 What can you learn?

-Using cage traps, you can learn about the different species living in an area and check on the health of individual animals.
+Using cage traps, you can learn about the different species of mammal living in an area and check on the health of individual animals.
 By monitoring the same places, over many years, you can see if there are changes in which species live there (biodiversity) and changes in population size and health.
-You can also learn about where animals live and which types of habitat they are using (occupancy), which can be used instead of population size to track how a population is doing.
+You can also learn about where animals live and which types of habitat they are using (occupancy), which can be a simpler way to track changes in a population.

 What can’t you learn?

-Cage traps are not useful for monitoring birds, reptiles, frogs or insects, even though non-target animals like birds or reptiles will go into a cage trap.
+Cage traps aren’t good for monitoring birds, most reptiles, frogs or insects, even though these animals might still go into a cage trap.

 Cage traps are also not useful for monitoring some mammals if they are: